-Choosing a bike travel bag can be a daunting task.
-There are so many different bike travel bags currently on the market and working out which is the best case for you.
+If you are looking for the best bike travel case in 2021 then this page is for you.
+We have researched what is currently available on the market and listed it in the table below to give you a head start in working out which is the best case for you.
 Each listing shows the weight, dimensions, price and bike type and links back to the manufacturers web site.
 The table can be viewed in both metric or imperial measurements so you don’t need to worry about converting from one to the other yourself.

-Hard cases are constructed from moulded plastic, aluminium or another rigid material.
+Hard bike travel cases are constructed from moulded plastic, aluminium or another rigid material.
 The biggest advantage of hard cases is the level of protection they offer your bike.
 This comes at the expense of weight though and you will need to keep in mind the combined weight of the case and your bike, especially when considering airline luggage restrictions.
 The hard cases in our table range from 8.2kg to 18.5kg.
 Given their rigid construction there is no ability to reduce the size of the case for storage purposes.

-Light cases are made from nylon or plastic and provide the least protection for your bike.
+Light bike travel cases are made from nylon or plastic and provide the least protection for your bike.
 In our opinion they are only suitable for travel in a car or on a train where you are looking after the bike yourself.
 These cases weigh anywhere from 0.5kg to 4.8kg.
 When not in use these cases fold up and take little space.

-Soft cases combine the benefits of the other types to offer good protection without significant weight.
+Soft bike travel cases combine the benefits of the other types to offer good protection without significant weight.
 These cases generally have a rigid base with wheels and a tough nylon top section supported by battens or a frame.
 Cases in this category weigh between 4.9kg and 11.8kg.
 When you get to your destination or return home, you can reduce the size of these cases to make storage easier.
 We have included the folded dimensions in our table where possible.

-If you are planning to use airlines with your bike and travel bag then the combined weight of the bike and bag is another important factor to consider.
+If you are planning to use airlines with your bike and travel case then the combined weight of the bike and case is another important factor to consider.
 Many airlines impose a 23kg limit on bikes while others will allow up to 30kg.
 The heaviest case on the market weighs in at 18.5kg which does not leave much room for your bike if the airline you are intending to use has a 23kg limit.
 So make sure you know the weight of your bike when you are looking at different options and consider the combined weight of both.

-How you intend to use your bike travel bag is the fourth factor we think you should consider.
+How you intend to use your bike travel case is the fourth factor we think you should consider.
 Will you be using it on airlines?
 Will you need to fit it in hire cars?
 How often are you likely to travel?
 There is no point getting a light bag offering no protection if you are going to be doing lots of air travel and handing your bike over to baggage handlers.
-When looking at different bags consider the level of protection offered, maneuverability, size and durability.
+When looking at different cases consider the level of protection offered, maneuverability, size and durability.

-The final factor we think you should consider is how easy it is to pack your bike in a travel bag.
+The final factor we think you should consider is how easy it is to pack your bike in a travel case.
 Some bags will simply require you to remove the wheels and place the bike inside while others will require handlebars and/or forks to be removed.
 If you are not comfortable taking your bike apart you may want to consider cases that don’t require too much dismantling.
 Likewise if you will be packing and unpacking your bike multiple times in a short period you would probably want a case that is quicker to pack.

-Our table has nearly 60 different bike travel bags that are currently on the market from a range of different suppliers.
+Our table has nearly 60 different bike travel cases that are currently on the market from a range of different suppliers.
 So how do you work out which is the best one for you?
 Is one brand better than another?

 To help answer some of these questions we suggest a little more research online.
 These days there are lots of product reviews available through bike magazines and online bike shops.
 A quick google search will turn up articles such as “Six best bike bags and boxes for travel” and “Best Bike travel case (updated 2020) – Buyers guide” providing plenty of information.
 The brands listed in our table have all been in business for a number of years and online reviews highlight any quality issues with a particular brand or model.

-Our personal opinion is that the best bag for you comes down to a trade-off between our five factors.
+Our personal opinion is that the best case for you comes down to a trade-off between our five factors.
 For example, if you are looking for a high level of protection then that is generally going to come at the expense of weight and cost.
 So we suggest working through our factors in your order of preference to end up with a short list which you can then research a little further and make your choice.